citizenfx/natives/PAD/SetPadShake.md

 ```

 ```
 p0 always seems to be 0
 duration in milliseconds
 frequency should range from about 10 (slow vibration) to 255 (very fast)
-appears to be a hash collision, though it does do what it says
 example:
 SET_PAD_SHAKE(0, 100, 200);
 ```

 ## Parameters